cosmicjs/premium-content-blog/blog.md

-# How to Start Your Blogging Career With CosmicJS
+# How to Start Your Blogging Career With Cosmic JS
 You have great ideas.
 Your head is overflowing with content that you *know* people will pay to read.
 So where do you start?
 You're likely inclined to choose a trusted platform like Wordpress, but since you want to offer paid content to your users you now face the problem of making a cumbersome solution even more so.

 Instead of tweaking a platform to work with for us, we want a simple, straightforward solution with no more functionality than we need.
 This, of course, means we're going to build it ourselves.

-In the spirit of a simple, straight forward solution that works exactly the way we want it to, we'll be using CosmicJS to host our blog, manage it's users, and store it's content.
+In the spirit of a simple, straight forward solution that works exactly the way we want it to, we'll be using Cosmic JS to host our blog, manage it's users, and store it's content.

 Our project will be a play in two parts.
-First, we'll build our blog with Express and CosmicJS and use Stripe to handle the blog's payments and subcriptions.
-Then, we'll leverage CosmicJS's Extension feature to build a dashboard that gives us an overview of our business' backend.
+First, we'll build our blog with Express and Cosmic JS and use Stripe to handle the blog's payments and subcriptions.
+Then, we'll leverage Cosmic JS's Extension feature to build a dashboard that gives us an overview of our business' backend.

 # Part 1: Building the Blog